KxSystems/docs/docs/wp/intraday-writedown/index.md

 Tests performed using kdb+ version 3.1 (2014.02.08)

-## :fontawesome-solid-user: Author
+## Author

-Colm McCarthy is a kdb+ consultant who has developed data management systems for some the world's largest financial institutions.
+**Colm McCarthy** is a kdb+ consultant who has developed data management systems for some the world's largest financial institutions.
 Colm is currently based in London, where he maintains an FX analytics application a major investment bank.